-The implementation of all appeals shall be informed by the principles identified in the policy document of the Governing Council of the University of Toronto entitled "Guidelines for academic appeals within divisions," which is available from the website of Governing Council.
+The implementation of all appeals shall be informed by the principles identified in the policy document of the Governing Council of the University of Toronto entitled Policy on Academic Appeals within Divisions, which is available from the website the of Governing Council.

 These principles may be summarized as (a) diversity, equity, and accommodation; (b) consistency; (c) flexibility; (d) transparency and timeliness; (e) fairness and confidentiality; (f) the goal of academic excellence.
 Deadlines defined in this section may be adjusted to accommodate the particular circumstances of the appeal and to avoid inappropriate prejudice to the student, the college or colleges involved, and the TST.
 The student may raise matters of concern at any time during the process of appeal without fear of disadvantage.